radareorg/radare2-book/introduction/windows_compilation.md

 This generates a native, 32-bit console application for Windows.
 The 'i486-mingw32-gcc' compiler is the one I have in my box, you will probably need to change this.

-Cygwin is another possibility; however, issues relating to Cygwin libraries can make debugging difficult in case of problems.
-But using Cygwin compiled binary will allow you to use the Unicode in the console, and to use 256 colors.
+Cygwin is another possibility; however, issues related to Cygwin libraries can make debugging difficult.
+But using binary compiled for Cygwin will allow you to use Unicode in the Windows console, and to have 256 colors.

-Please, be sure to build radare2 from that environment you're going to use r2 in.
-If you're going to use r2 in MinGW32 shell or cmd.exe - you need to build r2 in the MinGW32 environment.
-And if you're going to use r2 in Cygwin - you need to build from the Cygwin shell as well.
-Since Cygwin is more UNIX compatible radare2 supports here more colors and unicode symbols.
+Please, be sure to build radare2 from the same environment you're going to use r2 in.
+If you are going to use r2 in MinGW32 shell or cmd.exe — you should build r2 in the MinGW32 environment.
+And if you are going to use r2 in Cygwin — you have to build r2 from the Cygwin shell.
+Since Cygwin is more UNIX-compatible than MinGW, the radare2 supports more colors and Unicode symbols if build using the former one.

-There's a script that automates the process of autodetecting the crosscompiler toolchain and build a zip file containing the r2 programs and libraries that should be deployed in a windows box (or wine):
+There is a script that automates process of detecting the crosscompiler toolchain configuration, and builds a zip file containing r2 programs and libraries that can be deployed on Windows or Wine:

 ```sh
 sys/mingw32.sh
 ```

-## Mingw-W64
+### Mingw-W64

  - Download the MSYS2 distribution from the official site: http://msys2.github.io/
  - Setup the proxy (if needed):